fglmtt/coding/lectures/large-language-models-for-software-engineering.md

 ### 1.4.
 What could possibly go wrong

 LLMs do not truly understand anything.
-Since LLMs are very good at figuring out which world statistically follows another, the answers they give often **sound** authoritative.
+Since LLMs are very good at figuring out which word statistically follows another, the answers they give often **sound** authoritative.
 However, LLMs hallucinate quite often (see [§1.4.1](#141-hallucinations))

 Determinism often shows up in day-to-day programming